Oktagon-Studios/Mindustry-PVP-Maps/README.md

 Mods Recommended for Maps:
 ------------------------------
-The Mindustry Arena: Mechanical Warfare(by Glenn Folker + Jericho Fletcher)
+The Mindustry Arena: Mechanical Warfare(by GlennFolker + JerichoFletcher)